 The Company places its cash with financial institutions deemed by management to be of high credit quality.
-The Federal Deposit Insurance Corporation ("FDIC") provides basic deposit coverage with limits up to \$250 per owner.
-At June 30, 2016, the Company had approximately \$5,191 in cash deposits in excess of FDIC limits.
+The Federal Deposit Insurance Corporation ("FDIC") provides basic deposit coverage with limits up to \$250 per owner, per deposit category, with the same institution.
+At September 30, 2016, the Company had approximately \$2,111 in cash deposits in excess of FDIC limits.